 Value Provider: useValue

-is used, when you want to provide a Simple value
+, when you want to provide a simple value.

 1 2 3 | providers :[ {provide:'USE_FAKE', useValue: true}] |

-to freeze the value of the configuration, so that it cannot be changed
+to freeze the value of the configuration, so that nobody can change it.

 Factory Provider: useFactory